Image

 Earning your P.Eng. is more than a milestone.
 It’s a launchpad.
 Yet many engineering graduates hesitate because of myths they’ve heard: that licensure is too expensive, unnecessary in certain disciplines, or only relevant if you’re stamping drawings.

-This event brings both sides of the conversation together to celebrate licensure, and debunk myths.
+This webinar brought both sides of the conversation together to celebrate licensure, and debunk myths.
+Panellists Aderonke Dahunsi, P.Eng., Valer Eugen Demian, P.Eng., and Gavin Simone, P.Eng., shared how licensure opened doors in their careers.

 Speakers